-Client will be responsible for working with the NHO staff on payment of required fees and actually moving into the facility, once there the client can still receive the necessary outpatient AoD treatment services at the nearest location so work on transfer if not already completed.
-Even if client has own transportation and feels that it makes sense to live in CC and get services at WC, transfer really should be discussed with client and supervisor.
+Client will be responsible for working with the RH staff on payment of required fees and moving into the facility, once there the client can still receive any necessary SUD treatment services at the nearest provider location.

-Policy/Procedure Title: Policy # 2-8

-Levels of SPMI Case Management
+Policy 2-7: Levels of SPMI Case Management

-Effective Date: 7/1/23

-Amended Date(s): 7/1/24

-Lead Staff Person:

-Reija Huculak
+Effective Date: 8/26/13 Last Revised Date: 7/1/25 Lead Staff: Reija Huculak

-RHuculak@mhrbwcc.org

-(513) 695-1844

 Mental Health Recovery Board Serving Warren and Clinton Counties (MHRB) is committed to provide various levels of SPMI case management services to the residents of our service area.
-As funds allow the levels of SPMI Case Management may include: Standard (SCM), Intensive (ICM), Intensive Level 2 (ICM-2), and Assertive Community Treatment (ACT), and Forensic Assertive Community Treatment (FACT).
+As funds allow the levels of SPMI Case Management may include: Standard (SCM), Intensive (ICM), Assertive Community Treatment (ACT), and Forensic Assertive Community Treatment (FACT).

 Case management aims to strengthen outcomes for the person through individualized and coordinated service delivery.
 In general terms, as noted by SAMHSA, case management is a coordinated individualized approach that links individuals with appropriate services to address their specific needs and help them to achieve their stated goals.
-One important function of case management services is providing sufficient monitoring and support of a person's recovery.
+One important function of case management services is providing sufficient monitoring and support for a person's recovery.

+Target Population

-Target Population: Residents of Warren and Clinton County who meet the criteria listed below:
+Residents of Warren and Clinton County who meet the criteria listed below:

-A. Severe and persistent mental illness or "SPMI" means a documented primary mental health disorder diagnosed by a mental health professional that causes symptoms and impairments in basic mental and behavioral processes that produce distress and major functional disability in adult role functioning inclusive of social, personal, family, educational or vocational roles.
-The individual has a degree of impairment arising from a psychiatric disorder such that:

-- 1. the individual does not have the resources or skills necessary to maintain function in the home or community environment without assistance or support; - 2. the individual's judgment, impulse control, or cognitive perceptual abilities are compromised; - 3. the individual exhibits significant impairment in social, interpersonal, or familial functioning; and - 4. the individual has a documented mental health diagnosis.
+- A. Severe and persistent mental illness or "SPMI" means a documented primary mental health disorder diagnosed by a mental health professional that causes symptoms and impairments in basic mental and behavioral processes that produce distress and major functional disability in adult role functioning inclusive of social, personal, family, educational or vocational roles.
+The individual has a degree of impairment arising from a psychiatric disorder such that: - The individual does not have the resources or skills necessary to maintain function in the home or community environment without assistance or support; - The individual's judgment, impulse control, or cognitive perceptual abilities are compromised; - The individual exhibits significant impairment in social, interpersonal, or familial functioning; AND - The individual has a documented mental health diagnosis.